Directions for Authors

 Völkerrechtsblog does not publish purely descriptive conference reports, but accepts posts that make their own original contribution to debates conducted at academic events.
 Where a post is based on or inspired by conferences or oral presentations, authors must make this transparent in the post and take special care to properly attribute unpublished original ideas to their true authors.

 By submitting a manuscript to Völkerrechtsblog, the author(s) consent(s) to a check of their manuscript with a plagiarism detection software.
-Should any suspicion of plagiarism arise, the Editorial Team will undertake an investigation in line with the COPE guidelines in cases of suspected plagiarism.
+Should any suspicion of plagiarism arise, the Editorial Team will undertake an investigation in line with the COPE guidance on cases of suspected plagiarism.
 We reserve the right to report detected severe cases of plagiarism to the author’s academic institution.

 Visibility